 11:15 AM: Blood test and driving simulator

-About half hour after consuming cannabis, I took another blood test.
+About an half hour after consuming cannabis, I took another blood test.
 Then I tried the driving simulator again.
 I didn’t crash this time, but I was overly slow and I passed by a school bus flashing its lights.
 But the simulator isn’t a scientific means of measuring cannabis impairment—and you can potentially improve each time just by getting more used to it.

 11:45 AM: Standardized field sobriety test

 About an hour after vaping, I had a former cop and drug recognition expert Steve Maxwell perform a standardized field sobriety test on me.
 My high had already depleted considerably.
 Maxwell said if an officer stopped me in a roadblock and noticed something like the smell of weed or dilated pupils, the standardized field sobriety test could be used “to elevate the suspicion to reasonable and probable grounds for arrest.”

 The test consists of three tasks.
 For each task, Maxwell evaluated me based on a set of “clues” that would indicate impairment.
 If I exhibited too many clues, that would be grounds for arrest.
 (Refusing to take the test is grounds for a criminal charge.)

 Test 1: Horizontal gaze nystagmus test.
 Maxwell held up a pen in front of me and moved it around, requesting that I follow the top of it with my eyes, but without moving my head.

 Impairment clues: I exhibited two of a possible six clues, according to Maxwell—a “lack of smooth pursuit” meaning my eyes were getting ahead of the pen instead of following it smoothly with my eyes.
 One clue per eye.
 Maxwell said that’s normally not an effect of cannabis.